 - Address Bar: Use the address bar to enter or select a location.
 Tap or click a part of the path to go to that level, or tap or click at the end of the path to select the path for copying.

 - File List: This is where the contents of the current folder or library are displayed.
 It’s also where your search results appear when you enter a search term in the search box.

 - Column Headings: In Details view, you can use the column headings to change how the files in the file list are organized.
 For example, you can tap or click the Date modified heading to sort by date (with the files you worked on most recently at the top).
 If you tap or click the column heading again, the files are sorted with the oldest ones at the top.
 Press and hold or right-click a column heading to select other columns to add.
 To learn how to switch to Details view, see “Change the view” later in this topic.

 - Search Box: Enter a word or phrase in the search box to look for an item in the current folder or library.
 The search begins as soon as you begin typing—so if you enter “B,” for example, all the files with names starting with the letter B will appear in the file list.
 For more info, see Searching for files in File Explorer.

 - Status Bar: Use the status bar to quickly see the total number of items in a location, or the number of selected items and their total size.

-- Details Pane:- Use the details pane to see the most common properties associated with the selected file.
-File properties provide more detailed info about a file, such as the author, the date you last changed the file, and any descriptive tags you might have added to the file.
+- Details Pane: Use the details page to see the most common properties associated with the selected file.
+File properties provide more detailed info about a file, such as an author, the date you last changed the file, and any descriptive tags you might have added to the file.
 If you don’t see the details pane, tap or click the View tab, and then tap or click Details pane.